Alex-MobileApps/preferred-paths/README.md

 ```
 sbatch demo.sh
 ```
-6. View progress of your job (will disappear if job has completed or was unsuccessful)
+6. View progress of your job (will disappear once job has completed or was unsuccessful)
 ```
 squeue -u your-username
 ```
-7. View job output if unsuccessful.
+7. View job output if training is unsuccessful.
 E.g. if job ID was 27724619
 ```
 more slurm-27724619.out
 ```